Crimson Skies (video game): Storyline

-Nathan and Blake head to New York, where they try to deal with Sacred Trust personally.
-Nathan then sabotages one of the Black Hats’ illegal operations, destroying a German freighter and a warehouse containing stolen loot.
+Nathan and Blake head to New York, where they aim to deal with Sacred Trust personally.
+Nathan sabotages one of the Black Hats' illegal operations, destroying a German freighter and a warehouse containing stolen loot.
 Later, the Fortune Hunters learn that a Sacred Trust accountant has evidence of Black Hat pirates and German spies working together, and tries to flee the country, but is attacked by the Black Hats while in transit.
 Nathan saves the accountant, and brings him to the police for safety.
-Acting on the accountant’s information, the Fortune Hunters sabotage attempts by Sacred Trust in getting their loot back to Germany via three cargo Zeppelins; they eventually manage to stop Sacred Trust.
-The Fortune Hunters soon learn that the true mastermind is Miles, who managed to survive the Zeppelin crash prior.
+Acting on the accountant’s information, the Fortune Hunters sabotage attempts by Sacred Trust in getting their loot back to Germany via three cargo Zeppelins; they eventually manage to stop the exodus.
+The Fortune Hunters soon learn that the true mastermind behind the conspiracy is Lucas Miles, who has survived and pulled the strings of Sacred Trust from the shadows.
 He then challenges the Fortune Hunters to one last confrontation, but is ultimately defeated by the combined efforts of the Fortune Hunters and the Black Swan.
 Nathan then chases after Lucas, who has taken Lana hostage, but she manages to escape his plane, allowing Nathan to shoot Lucas down.

 Nathan is offered membership to Blake Aviation but turns it down, much to Blake’s outrage.
 Nathan then plans with the Black Swan to look for treasure in South America, as their airships fly off into the sunset.